-The Financial Diaries book was published in April 2017, based on 5 years of fieldwork and analysis co-led with Rachel Schneider.
-The book tells stories of how families cope with economic insecurity and gives a new view of poverty in America.
+The Financial Diaries book was published in April 2017, building on 5 years of fieldwork and analysis co-led with Rachel Schneider.
+The book provides stories and evidence on how families cope with economic insecurity and gives a new view of poverty in America.

 The 2nd edition of Economics, an intro textbook (micro + macro) written with Dean Karlan, came out in February 2017.
-The book provides an empirical, problem-solving approach to economics – with an emphasis on evidence and real-world connections.
+We aim to provide a real-world / empirical / problem-solving approach to economics.

-In summer 2017, I’m focused on an experiment in Bangladesh that brings together digital finance, migration, and poverty.
-I’m also updating writings/thoughts on global microfinance and financial inclusion.
+Summer 2017 was mainly focused on an experiment in Bangladesh that brings together digital finance, migration, and poverty.
+Fall 2017: more thinking (& some writing) about global microfinance and financial inclusion.

 2016-17 was spent on sabbatical at the Institute for Advanced Study in Princeton, New Jersey.
 I’m back at NYU starting September 2017.